THUDM/iPrompt/README.md

 paper.pdf
 </pre>

-There's also a demo where you can try your own titles for QA/poem generation.
+There's also a demo where you can try your own questions/titles for QA/poem generation.

 QA:
 https://pretrain.aminer.cn/app/qa